emz1003/newbie-ed-2019/Cheat Sheets/Terminal.md

 `pwd` | Prints the working directory
 `mv` filename newLocation | Moves files
-`rm` filename | Removes files, doesn't work for directories `clear` | Clears the terminal screen
+`rm` filename | Removes files, doesn't work for directories `cp` filename newLocation | Copies file to new location `clear` | Clears the terminal screen
 `man` terminalCommand | Shows information about a terminal command `mkdir` directoryName | Makes a new directory with the name